 - Salt & Pepper

-- Mix the potatoes with melted ghee
+Mix the potatoes with melted ghee.

 When you whisk the coconut milk and eggs, don’t worry if there are a few clumps!
 Coconut milk is solid at room temperature so that’s normal and it will melt into the mixture once it starts to cook.

-Whole30 Breakfast Casserole with Hashbrown Crust
+Vegetable Breakfast Casserole with Hashbrown Crust

 Ingredients